 8) Register your address.
 Take your rental agreement OR a utility bill in your name (Make sure it’s electricity, water, gas.
 Internet probably won’t count) to the Population Registry Office (Nüfus Müdürlüğü) of your district (Şişli, Kadıköy, Beşiktaş, Beyoğlu, etc.).
 Just google Nüfus Müdürlüğü and the name of your district to find the office’s location.
 Take your ID and your document and ask for an ikâmetgâh (pronounced ikyametgyah).
 This is a document showing that you have registered your address with this government.

 9) Get your Turkish police record.
 This is a very new step.
 You must go to the courthouse and obtain a sabıka kaydı form, which is a record of your interactions with the police from the time you enter Turkey.
 In Istanbul, go to the large courthouse in Çağlayan, near Mecidiyeköy, with your passport.
-(The easiest way to get there is by metrobus, which has a specific stop for Çağlayan.)
-Use the main entrance of the courthouse; after entering, the desk to get your sabıka kaydı is on the same floor on the left-hand side.
+(The easiest way to get there is by Metrobus, which has a specific stop for Çağlayan.) sabıka kaydı.
+Follow the path from the Metrobus which will take you directly to Blok D. Don’t enter the building and instead walk to your left where you’ll see signs for sabıka kaydı.
+The office is a small glass walled area outside of the building.
 Make sure to get the form stamped and signed.

 Some people will advise you to print out your sabıka kaydı using the e-devlet computer system.
 The Migration Department seems to want something more official looking, so it’s best to get it from the courthouse, as they will stamp and sign it.